kesavsivakumar/Resolving-Conflicts-in-Heterogeneous-Data--CRH_Framework/README.md

 # IMPORTANT:
 1)The coressponding paper of the implementation is cited in the folder .
-2)The results of implementation in Python=3.7 is snipped and attached as  "CRH_RESULTS.png"
+2)The Dataset is uploaded in a separate folder called Data 3)The results of implementation in Python=3.7 is snipped and attached as  "CRH_RESULTS.png"

 # NOTE:
 1) ingnore a error in ln[69] , proceed to execute rest of the cells